-The Group maintains a portfolio of highly marketable and diverse assets that can be easily liquidated in the event of an unforeseen interruption of cash flow.
+The Group maintains a portfolio of highly quality and diverse securities that can be easily liquidated and/or used as collateral in the event of an unforeseen stress on of cash flow.
 The Group also has committed lines of credit that it can access to meet liquidity needs.
 In addition, the Bank maintains statutory deposits with the Central Bank.
 The liquidity position is assessed and managed under a variety of stress scenarios, given due consideration to severe yet plausible stress conditions relating to both the market in general and specifically to the Group.

-The high quality of the investment portfolio ensures its liquidity and coupled with the Bank's own funds and "evergreen" customer deposits help these forms a stable funding source.
+The high quality of the investment portfolio ensures its liquidity and/or eligibility as acceptable collateral and coupled with the Bank's own funds and "evergreen" customer deposits help these forms a stable funding source.
 Even under adverse conditions, the Bank has access to the funds necessary to cover customer needs and meet its funding requirements.

 The primary tool for monitoring liquidity is the maturity mismatch analysis, which is monitored over successive time bands and across functional currencies.
 Guidelines are established for the cumulative negative cash flow over successive time bands.
-In addition, the Bank monitors various liquidity risk ratios and maintains an up to date contingency funding plan.
+In addition, the Bank monitors various liquidity risk ratios and maintains an up-to-date contingency funding plan.